 AT&T is decent when it comes to using their data plans in Europe but it still isn’t great.

-I’ll cover eSIM Data Plans later in this article or you can read my Guide To The Best eSIM Data Plans for Europe.
+I’ll cover eSIM Data Plans more in-depth in my Guide To The Best eSIM Data Plans for Europe.

 There are dozens of mobile phone carriers in Europe so competition is fierce—which keeps the prices down and the service competitive.
 That’s why using a European mobile carrier is much cheaper, the data speeds are much faster, and you’ll get much more data allowances compared to US plans.